Arom1a/notebooks/Biology/Chemistry of Life.md

 ---

-Nitrogen is found both in protein and DNA.
+Nitrogen is found in the amino groups of proteins and the nitrogen bases of DNAs.
+Phosphorus in phosphate groups of DNAs.
-Sulfur in protein, phosphorus in DNA
+Sulfur in some R-groups of proteins.